Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Results and Discussion

 \subsubsection{Online Anomaly Detection}

-We provide the hyperparameter settings of the online algorithms incorporated in our ensemble AD approach in Table~\ref{tbl:rca__od_settings_1min}.
+Table~\ref{tbl:rca__od_settings_1min} provides the hyperparameter settings of the online algorithms incorporated in our ensemble AD approach.
 We set the anomaly thresholds slightly higher to reduce noise contamination and preserve the causal faithfulness assumption~\cite{spirtes2000causation, goudet2018learning, glymour2019review}.

-The LHC has undergone operations that result in distinct signal patterns on the sensors; we have further utilized change point breaks (on 2022-09-27, 2022-10-19, and 2022-11-12) in which the AD system reinitializes.
-Change point detection algorithms, such as PELT~\cite{killick2012optimal} and kernel-based \cite {celisse2018new}, can detect changes in operation automatically from TS signal data; we found their accuracy is sensitive to hyperparameters and unsatisfactory as false detection increases for non-periodic and non-stationary signals.
+The LHC has undergone operations that result in distinct signal patterns on the sensors (see Fig.~\ref{fig:rca__lhc_ops_mask_aug_dec_2022}).
+We have thus utilized change point breaks (on 2022-09-27, 2022-10-19, and 2022-11-12) in which the AD reinitializes to deal with irrelevant data during operation interruptions.

-Figure~\ref{fig:rca__rm_sensor_data_HEP07_rm_all__01-08__31-11-2022_1min_SIPM__HUMIDITYS_F_ol_marked} depicts the SCH sensors of the four RMs of HEP07 along with the detected transient and trend outliers marked on the outlier score signals of the outlier detection algorithm.
-The sensors show a drifting trend where they gradually deviate away, dropping or increasing, from its expected optimal values.
+Figure~\ref{fig:rca__rm_sensor_data_HEP07_rm_all__01-08__31-11-2022_1min_SIPM__HUMIDITYS_F_ol_marked} depicts the SCH sensors of the four RMs of HEP07 along with the detected transient and trend anomalies marked on the AD score signals of the AD algorithm.
+The sensors exhibit drifting trends that gradually deviate from the expected optimal values.
 Figure~\ref{fig:rca__rm_sensor_data_HEP07_1__01-08__31-11-2022_1min_ol_marked} illustrates all the sensors from RM-1 with marked anomalies.
-Figure~\ref{fig:rca__rm_sensor_data_HEP07_rm_all__01-08__31-11-2022_1min_ol_flag_count} portrays the anomaly flag count from all RMs of the HEP07; the humidity sensors have higher counts due to the detected trend drift anomaly.
-The time of occurrence of anomalies on the SRT seems temporally correlated with the Q[1-4]T, SPV, and SPC.
+The humidity sensors have higher anomaly flag counts due to the detected trend drift anomaly.